amjadraza/geemap-ws24/README.md

 </h1>

 This is a template project to get us started with [geemap](https://geemap.org/) using Docker.
 Often, it is time consuming setting up local python environment to try packages.

+Watch below Video

+<iframe src="https://youtu.be/Tc5ZJ0RUoS0" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 ## 🔧 Features
 - A template with `poetry` environment